Zakir-Hossine/Benchmark_study_makarsa/README.md

 # Benchmark_study_makarsa
-This is the ripository for performing analysis for the research paper "Network-Based Differential Abundance Analysis: Bridging Community Interactions and Host-Microbiome Dynamics."
+This is the repository for performing analysis for the research paper "Network-Based Differential Abundance Analysis: Bridging Community Interactions and Host-Microbiome Dynamics."